 Bologna is the largest city in Emilia-Romagna.
 It is ranked among the most liveable cities in Italy in terms of quality of life, and among the most attractive especially for its young people, thanks to its range of lively cultural and leisure activities.
 It houses the oldest university in the western world (1088) which greatly influences the city life.
 It is home to higher education institutions and national and international research centers.
-Bologna therefore covers the first positions among the destinations chosen by the students who decide to undertake a university course.
+Bologna therefore is one of the top destinations chosen by students who decide to undertake a university course.

-The educational offer is very wide and at an international level, making Bologna one of the favorite destinations for Erasmus students.
+The educational offering is very wide and at an international level, making Bologna one of the favorite destinations for Erasmus students.

 The key sectors of its economy include areas of agri-food, ICT and electronics and mechanics.
 The craft sector is also very much alive and present in the territory, and important entrepreneurial realities are recognized all over the world.

 Its territory is equipped with an efficient public bus and train system, which connects it to the main regional and national cities as well as international ones.
 It is home to the main airport that is easily accessible from the city center.

 The city of Bologna offers its citizens varied cultural and leisure activities, thanks to the numerous organizations active in the artistic, cultural and sports fields.